 Employment opportunities range from hospitals and long-term care facilities to private clinics and retirement residences.

 Learn the basic principles of nutrition and its role in the health care environment.
 Nutrient composition of foods and current nutrition recommendations for carbohydrate, fat, protein, vitamins, minerals and water will be discussed.
 An introduction to digestion, absorption and transport of nutrients will be provided.
 Energy balance and body composition and special considerations for nutrition throughout the lifecycle will also be explored.

 Focus on the basic principles of diet therapy.
 Several disease conditions are discussed with emphasis on the therapeutic diets and nutrition support required for treatment.
-Pre-requisite: Introduction to Nutrition.
+Recommended prior learning: Introduction to Nutrition.

 Explore the role of the food service worker's role in health care with an emphasis on requirements under the Long-Term Care Homes Act.
 Various food production, delivery and service systems will be introduced and departmental operations such as purchasing, receiving, storage and inventory will be discussed.
 Quality management and costs controls will also be addressed.